learn-co-students/ruby-project-guidelines-atlanta-web-033020/README.md

 * Shelters may view their own profile.
 Properties for a shelter include:
    * Name
    * Address
-* Shelters may update their all properties in thier profile
+* Shelters may update their all properties in thier profile.
 * Shelters may add new dogs into themselves.
 * Shelters may update their dogs' properties including:
    * Name